-Hai Van Pass Summit
+10. Hai Van Pass Summit

 We knew we had reached the summit as we turned the last corner.

 There were so many buses, cars, jeeps and motorbikes parked all over the road.
 The Hai Van Pass is quite touristy, but we only realized this once we were at the top.

 At the summit, there are a few small places to grab some food, coffee or a beer but don’t expect much.

-A huge rusting old road sign is the first landmark we noticed, but further up a dirt path right off the road is the old French bunker and Nguyen gate.
+A huge rusting old road sign is the first landmark we noticed, but further up a dirt path right off the road you can visit the old French bunker and Nguyen gate.